Towards Interpretable Foundation Models for Retinal Fundus Images: Discussion

 \begin{credits}

 This project was supported by the Hertie Foundation and by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy with the Excellence Cluster 2064 “Machine Learning – New Perspectives for Science”, project number 390727645.
 PB is a member of the Else Kröner Medical Scientist Kolleg “ClinbrAIn: Artificial Intelligence for Clinical Brain Research”.
-The authors thank the AREDS participants, and the AREDS Research Group for their valuable contribution to this research.
-Funding support for AREDS was provided by the National Eye Institute (N01-EY-0-2127).
+The authors thank the AREDS Research Group for their contribution to this research with funding support provided by the National Eye Institute (N01-EY-0-2127).
 This research has been conducted using the UK Biobank Resource under Application Number (121699).

 The authors declare no competing interests. \end{credits}